wix-incubator/wixmedia-python/README.md

 ## Wixmedia API ##

 Wixmedia provides web developers a versatile infrastructure for image manipulations easily accessable through Wixmedia's RESTful Image API.
-In addition, Wixmedia offers the fllowing Python wrapper, which provides easier access to the Image API (by automatically generating Wixmedia URL requests).
+In addition, Wixmedia offers the following Python wrapper, which provides easier access to the Image API (by automatically generating Wixmedia URL requests).

 For more details about Wixmedia Image RESTful API, you are welcome to browse our documentation [here](https://github.com/wix/wixmedia/master/README.md).